boyter/boyter.org/content/posts/how-i-built-my-own-index-for-searchcode.md

 With that in place we know that the top score might be say 43.01 or some other value.
 We can then iterate over our list looking for values higher than say 95% of this value.
 Then keep reducing that percentage size till we get whatever count of items we need.

-This has the double bonus of making the list mostly sorted in reverse order, which should help with the final sort as well.
+This has the double bonus of making the list mostly sorted in reverse order, which should help with speeding up the final sort as well depending on what sort algorithm Go uses under the hood.
+Im assuming insertion sort for short slices and timsort otherwise, but should probably verify that assumption.

-It's actually fairly easy to code this.
+Regardless this new idea is actually fairly easy to code.

 {{<highlight go>}}
 var topResults []*doc